Inventory & Sales in Detail

 In the new version, receipts and payments have their own dedicated list pages:

-- Click "Funds" → "Receipts": view all receipt records, managed independently of sales orders.
+- Click "Finance" → "Receipts": view all receipt records, managed independently of sales orders.

-- Click "Funds" → "Payments": view all payment records, managed independently of purchase orders.
+- Click "Finance" → "Payments": view all payment records, managed independently of purchase orders.

 Receipts and payments support custom print templates through the Document Editor.